Sites to re-open but new guidelines in place to protect service users and staff

 - Remain at least 2 metres away from staff and other site users in line with social distancing measures.

 - Be physically able to lift and carry anything you bring.
 Staff at the centres will not be able to assist you with any unloading.
+Please remember that both North Berwick and Macmerry have steps to access the skips.

 - Make sure only one adult per vehicle should get out of the vehicle to unload and dispose of items.